A Tale of Two Clouds: Amazon vs. Google

 Google Cloud wins on instance configuration

-In terms of large instances, GCP offers VMs as large as AWS as of May 15, 2018.
-The largest GCP instance is now 160 CPUs/3.75TB RAM whereas AWS offers instances with 128 CPUs and a whopping 4TB of RAM!
-Note that GCP has been catching up quickly: prior to March 2017, the largest VM on GCP had 32 CPUs, and prior to May 2018, the largest VM featured 96 CPUs and 1.4 TB RAM.
+In terms of VM size, GCP now offers the largest VMs on the market (as of May 2018).
+The largest GCP instance features 160 CPUs/3.75TB RAM whereas AWS’ largest VM comes with 128 CPUs and a whopping 4TB of RAM!
+Note that GCP has been catching up quickly: prior to March 2017, the largest VM on GCP only had 32 CPUs, and prior to May 2018, the largest VM featured 96 CPUs and 1.4 TB RAM.

 Next, GCP is a lot more flexible when it comes to instance configuration.
 Along with predefined instance types similar to AWS, GCP also allows you to customize how many CPUs and how much RAM to use.
 For example, instance type